prestar5/dl.py/README.md

 2. download dl.py under releases tab or source code
 3. place dl.py into a directory where you will be downloading music
 4. run dl.py and insert a valid url
+5. select if you want to download either the video or audio